- Created: Tuesday, 09 September 2008 16:15

-Each year Paju students visit to undertake an English language and culture program.
+Each year students from Paju visit to undertake an English language and culture program.
 Students are welcomed into the homes of local families, greatly improving their English through immersion and providing them with a real understanding of our culture.
-The family too, gains through developing greater cultural understanding and forming many long-term friendships.
+The families also benefit through developing greater cultural understanding and forming many long-term friendships.

 Paju cultural performers have participated in the Toowoomba Carnival of Flowers and performed for hundreds of students across the region.

 A staff exchange between the Paju Council and Toowoomba Regional Council provides the opportunity to share best practice, knowledge and skills which can improve business practices and efficiency and bring benefits to the community.

 Paju is in the Gyeonggi Province in South Korea located just south of the demilitarised zone and an hour's drive north-west of the capital city, Seoul.
 It is a rapidly growing city and is referred to as a rising future city because of its large-scale development and vision to provide its citizens with state-of-the-art facilities.